Information security at Amplify

-As part of the development process, Amplify has a set of application security standards that all applications handling student personal information are required to follow, including but not limited to:
+As part of the development process, Amplify has a set of application security standards that all applications handling student data are required to follow, including:

-- Student personal information is secured using industry standard encryption when in transit between end-users and Amplify systems.
+- Student data is secured using industry standard encryption when in transit between end-users and Amplify systems.

 - Applications are built with password brute-force attack prevention.

-- Sessions expire after a fixed period of time.
+- User sessions expire after a fixed period of time.

-We also conduct deeper technical reviews of code for security vulnerabilities that can be exploited to gain unauthorized access to data, common web and mobile vulnerabilities published by industry leaders such as OWASP (Open Web Application Security Project).
+We also conduct manual and automated static code analysis as well as dynamic application security testing to preemptively identify vulnerabilities published by industry leaders such as OWASP (Open Web Application Security Project)

 Amplify periodically engages a security consulting firm to conduct risk assessments, aimed at identifying and prioritizing security vulnerabilities.
-The Information Security Task Force coordinates remediation of the vulnerabilities.
+The Information Security Committee coordinates remediation of the vulnerabilities.
 The security consulting firm also provides ongoing advice on current risks and advises on remediation of vulnerabilities and incident response.

 Amplify ensures that its systems are free of known vulnerabilities in several ways.
 Every production server runs vulnerability detection software that compares the installed software against a global database of known vulnerabilities.
 Secondly, we employ real time network monitoring that reports on any potentially malicious traffic.
 In addition, a third-party security firm continually reviews all of our system logs for potential security breaches.
 Lastly we continually test our applications against common malicious internet traffic.
 Violations in any of these areas will alert one of our operations teams, who are available around the clock.

 Access to production systems at Amplify is restricted to a limited set of internal Amplify users to support technical infrastructure, troubleshoot customer issues, or other purposes authorized by the district.
-In addition, Amplify is completing implementation of two-factor authentication methods for access to all production systems.
-Two-factor authentication involves a combination of something only the user knows and something only the user can access.
-For example, two-factor authentication for administrative access could involve entering a password as well as entering a one-time passcode sent via text message to the administrator’s mobile phone.
-The use of two-factor authentication reduces the possibility that an unauthorized individual could use a compromised password to access a system.
+In addition, Amplify requires multi-factor (MFA) authentication methods for access to all production systems.
+MFA involves a combination of something only the user knows and something only the user can access.
+For example, MFA for administrative access could involve entering a password as well as entering a one-time passcode sent via text message to the administrator’s mobile phone.
+The use of MFA reduces the possibility that an unauthorized individual could use a compromised password to access a system.

 Other measures that Amplify takes to secure its operational environment include system monitoring to detect anomalous activity that could indicate potential attacks and breaches.

-At Amplify, we believe that protecting student personal information is the responsibility of all employees.
-We implemented a comprehensive information security training program that all employees undergo upon initial hire, with an annual refresh training.
-We also provide information security training for specific departments based on role.
+At Amplify, we believe that protecting student data is the responsibility of all employees.
+We implemented a comprehensive information security awareness training program that all employees undergo upon initial hire, with an annual refresher training.
+We also provide information security training and annual social engineering tests for specific departments based on role.

-Amplify implemented intrusion detection and prevention systems (IDS/IPS) to monitor the network and report anomalous activity for appropriate resolution.
+Intrusion detection and prevention systems (IDS/IPS) are in place to analyze the network device logs, monitor the network and report anomalous activity for appropriate resolution.

-In addition to penetration testing and other proactive security testing and monitoring outlined above, Amplify is undergoing a Type 2 SOC 2 examination.
-In the Spring of 2017, Amplify successfully completed the Type 1 SOC 2 examination of controls relevant to security.
-The Type 1 SOC 2 examination is formally known as a Report on Controls at a Service Organization Relevant to Security.
-The examination was conducted by Schellman & Company, LLC, and their report states that Amplify’s systems meet the criteria for the security principle and opine on management’s description of the organization’s system and the suitability of the design of controls to protect against unauthorized access, use, or modification.
+In addition to penetration testing and other proactive security testing and monitoring outlined above, Amplify undergoes annual SOC 2 Type 2 examinations of controls relevant to security.
+The examination is formally known as a Type 2 Independent Service Auditor’s Report on Controls Relevant to Security.
+The most recent examination was conducted by Schellman & Company, LLC and covers the period from April 1, 2022 – March 31, 2023.
+The report states that Amplify’s systems meet the criteria for the security principle and opine on management’s description of the organization’s system and the suitability of the design of controls to protect against unauthorized access, use, or modification.

-Amplify is currently undergoing a Type 2 SOC 2 examination for the 2017/18 period.
-Type 2 reports opine on the operating effectiveness of controls over the review period.
-This means that our auditors will confirm whether we have continued to follow security controls we have established over the period of time of the review.
-Following the completion of the Type 2 SOC 2 examination, Amplify plans to perform the examination on an annual basis.
+The Type 2 report also opines on the operating effectiveness of controls over the review period.
+This means that our auditors confirmed that we have continued to follow established security controls over the period of time of the review.

-SOC 2: Amplify successfully completed the Type 1 SOC 2 examination of controls relevant to security and is undergoing a Type 2 SOC 2 examination (for more information, see above, under “Audits”).
+SOC 2: Amplify successfully completed the SOC 2 Type 2 examination of controls relevant to security (see above, under “Audits”).